JNRowe/vim-configs/dein.rst

         \ 'on_func': 'vebugger',
     \ })

+..

-Regex powered yank and substitute
+    “Regex powered yank and substitute”

 .. code-block:: vim